maddie480/ExtendedVariantMode/README.md

     *   **Disable Madeline Spotlight**: Prevents Madeline from emiting light.
 That's some way to spice up the Invisible Motion variant for example.
     *   **Disable Keys Spotlight**: Prevents keys from emitting light.
 This can be used in combination with Disable Madeline Spotlight for more darkness if Madeline is carrying a key.
+    *   **Spinner Color**: Changes the color of all of the spinners in the level to one of the vanilla colors: Blue, Red, Purple or Rainbow.
+Also affects custom spinners from Frost Helper and Viv Helper!
     *   **Display Dash Count**: displays how many dashes Madeline has with a number floating over her head.
 Useful if you are in a map with a lot of dashes and can't use hair colors to tell how many dashes you have left... or if you just gave yourself 10 dashes through the Dash Count variant.
     *   **Display Speedometer**: shows Madeline's horizontal, vertical or overall speed over her head.